February 17, 2025

 DIY Checks and Adjustments

 Before escalating to professional repair, some DIY checks and adjustments can be made to potentially remedy minor transmission slipping signs.
 Check the transmission fluid level and condition; it should be clear and appropriate.
-If it’s low, top it up, and if it’s dirty or smells burnt, change it.
+If it's low, top it up.
+If it's dirty or smells burnt, replace it.
 Adjusting the linkage or cable connected to the transmission can also help, as improper adjustment can cause slipping.
-These simple fixes are often enough to solve slight slipping issues and can save a visit to the transmission repair shop.
+These simple fixes are often enough to address minor slipping and can save a trip to the transmission repair shop.

 When to Visit a Transmission Mechanic